Senseonics Holdings, Inc. [SENS] Price Analysis: NYSE:SENS Bull Target $1.95 or Higher

 Shifting the focus to workforce efficiency, Senseonics Holdings, Inc. [SENS] earns $98,505 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 3.53 and its Total Asset Turnover is 0.18.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 5.12 and its Current Ratio is 5.47.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.41, which indicates that it is 18.75% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 77.87.
-This RSI suggests that Senseonics Holdings, Inc. is currently Overbought.
+This stock’s Beta value is currently 1.41, which indicates that it is 13.50% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 59.64.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Senseonics Holdings, Inc. [SENS] a Reliable Buy?